aahmetdemir/VFS/README.md

 This repository provides a **reproducible** pipeline to compute the **Video Fidelity Score (VFS)** for a **single real** and a **single fake** video.
 The method extracts facial crops, computes **NR-IQA** metrics (BRISQUE + deep IQA models), and summarizes the **distributional difference** (effect size) between real and fake to yield VFS.

-> **Intuition:** Lower VFS values indicate higher **visual quality**, with VFS≈0 suggesting the fake video exhibits no visible difference from the pristine video.
+> **Intuition:** Lower VFS values indicate higher **visual quality**, with VFS ≈ 0 suggesting the fake video exhibits no visible difference from the pristine video.

 ---

 ## 📌 Overview

 ![VFS pipeline](assets/Proposed_Diagram.png)